Aquarium Plants; General Care (Basics), Substrate, Ferts, CO2, Lighting, Dips and other Factors.

 *Seachem Acid Buffer for countering Alkaline Buffer for CO2 production

 *Hydro Sponge Aquarium Filters

 Further Biogenic Decalcification Information:

 Biogenic decalcification is also problem in systems with high carbonate hardness where there is insufficient CO2 in solution.
-Adding Peat or Almond Leaves can help with this aspect of biogenic decalcification, as well cut back (but do not eliminate) sources of minerals such as Ferts of Wonder Shells.

 A number of species of aquatic plants (such as Elodea/Anacharis) can absorb the bicarbonate ion, keep the CO2, and excrete hydroxide.
 They tend to live in crowded conditions where there is not much flow-through of water, and, in good light, they can raise the pH to 10.
 They often precipitate calcium carbonate on their leaves.